LordDemonos/Quarm.Guide/_posts/2024-10-09-contributing-to-quarm.guide.md

 #### Adding Images

-prose.io has the ability to allow you to upload images directly to quarm.guide by dragging them into the web browser.
+Prose.io has the ability to allow you to upload images directly to Quarm.Guide by dragging them into the web browser.
 I found the feedback to be misleading, and the Insert Image > Upload Image function to be more reliable in uploading and displaying the proper markdown on the page.
 Also be aware that while it says alt text is optional, I believe it is required for the submit button to create the markdown link for you.
 Alt text can just be the name of the file, for example.

 ![proseio_image_upload]({{site.baseurl}}/assets/images/proseio_image.jpg)